panzershaft/Haskell/Lists/IntroToLists.md

 	[]
 	```

-8. drop: drops elements from the beginning of the list
+8. *drop*: drops elements from the beginning of the list
 	```
 	ghci> drop 3 [8,4,2,1,5,6]
 	[1,5,6]